GitHubDragonFly/Localized_3js/README.md

 Note: Optional custom modified files should be implemented as either `all` or `none`.
 Try to read the whole description so you don't miss anything.

 # Requirements
-The simplest requirements and approach (which I discovered after this repository was created):
+The simplest requirement and approach (which I discovered after this repository was created):

 - python3
   - get the `Required Repository` as stated below and unzipp it to create the `main folder`